 A: Deadlines are published on our calendar.
-Many deadlines are also posted on reader boards on campus.
+Deadlines may also posted on screens on campus.
 Students are responsible for knowing and meeting deadlines.

 14. Q: Why does it take so long for the College to make a decision about financial aid?

 A: Financial aid funds come from the U.S. Department of Education and the state of Washington and we are required to follow their processes.
 Before financial aid can be awarded, staff in the Financial Aid department must verify eligibility and determine the appropriate amount of aid and this takes time.
 When students submit complete and accurate paperwork, the process moves rather smoothly.